 - List and explain the risk factors for postpartum depression and recognize symptoms of postpartum depression

 Approved by: Institute of Somatic Therapy (Judith Koch) is approved by the NCBTMB (Provider #280672-00) as a continuing education Approved Provider.
-Institute of Somatic Therapy is approved by Florida (#MCE-326), and New York (#0019).
-Our courses are also valid for AMTA, ABMP, and most individual states.
+Institute of Somatic Therapy is approved by Florida (#MCE-326), and New York (#0019) for continuing education credits.
+Our courses are also valid for continuing education requirements for AMTA, ABMP, and most individual states.
 Some states limit how many hours can be done online or by home study.
 Please refer to our State Guidelines section for specific information about your state.
 Laws can and do change, and your state will hold you responsible for knowing the laws that apply to you.
-These courses were approved by Florida as an approved distance learning course for required hours of "relevant to massage therapy" category (normally required live classroom) hours for the 8/31/2021 renewal cycle.
-Completions after 8/31/2021 will be reported as "General" hours, not "relevant to massage therapy" hours.
-Fundamentals course #20-795810; Techniques course # 20-795800.

 Canada Massage Therapy approval, acceptance: This course meets requirements for Ontario (CMTO), NHPC in Alberta, and is potentially valid for other Canadian assocations.
 Please refer to your individual association rules to determine if this course is valid for your Canada massage therapy continuing education requirements.